-Online applications to be in the studio audience for Strictly 2011 were open from the 1st August until the 14th August and I shimmied on over to the site quick-smart to enter the draw.
+Online applications to be in the studio audience for Strictly 2011 were open from 1 August until 14 August and I shimmied on over to the site quick-smart to enter the draw.

 Fingers crossed my application for tickets this year proves as rewarding as 2010!

 For more information about Strictly Come Dancing, visit the official website.

 Georgina Butler is an editor, a dance writer and a ballet teacher.